Vesalon/text-based-snake/README.md

 # text-based-snake
-attempt to create a game of snake in javascript.
+This is a spin on the classic game of Snake, written in javascript, and sctrictly uses only text and no GUI.
-I made the repository late into the development process because I originally intended for this to simply be a small area to play around with javascript and strings.
+To play, simply download or clone repository and run snake.html